anubhavsrivastava/whats-my-http-statuscode/README.md

 If you feel a feature is missing, or you have encounter a bug, report it in the issues section.
 Even if you feel question/flow are leading to wrong interpretation, feel free to open a issue.
 Please read the [contribution guidelines](CONTRIBUTING.md) to get started.

+### Spread the words

+Star this project, use it, or share it with your friends.
+It will really help us to gain motivation and zeal towards working on it.

 ## License

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](LICENSE)